-- 1.1 Employees of the company or its affiliatesi; - 1.2 Non-employee officer of the company if he/she is among the five most highly compensated; - 1.3 Current interim CEO or any other current interim executives; - 1.4 Beneficial owner of company shares with more than 50 percent of the outstanding voting rights (this may be aggregated if voting power is distributed among more than one member of a group)ii.
+- 1.1.
+Employees of the company or its affiliatesi. - 1.2.
+Non-employee officer of the company or its affiliates if he/she is among the five most highly compensated. - 1.3.
+Current interim CEO or any other current interim executive of the company or its affiliatesi. - 1.4.
+Beneficial owner of company shares with more than 50 percent of the outstanding voting rights (this may be aggregated if voting power is distributed among more than one member of a group)ii.